Squeaky is all about the borderline genius hacks and ideas that keep literally every inch of your space pristine.

 Of course, your home is clean.
 Of course.
 However, because we like you, we need to be straight up: There are places in your home that are just plain dirty.
 So, it's that time of year to go boldly where you haven't been in months.
 (Maybe longer?
-No judgement.)
+No judgment.)
 Whether it's your trusty coffee machine or favorite pillow, here's what, how, and how often you should be cleaning those overlooked nozzles, nooks, and crannies.
 Plus, a few cleaning hacks you may not have heard of.

 1. Washing Machine